BrianWasTkn/musicord/README.md

 ## Self-Hosting

-Although the full code is visible here and is available to self-host on any compatible machine, I wouldn't mind you hosting your own version.
-But please, don't host a public version of this bot.
-The main reason is lava is not fully dependent to databases yet.
-So the functionality and everything still depends to the [local config](./src/config.ts) for easy import.
+Although the full code is visible and is available here to self-host on any compatible machine, I wouldn't mind you hosting your own.
+Just don't host a public version of this bot for you or somebody including you as an interest.

 ## Install